KingdomFirst/RockBlocks/Intacct/ReadMe.md

     Close Batch: Flag indicating if the Financial Batch should be closed in Rock when successfully posted to Intacct.

-    Log Response: Flag indicting if the Intacct Response should be logged to the Batch Audit Log
+    Log Response: Flag indicating if the Intacct Response should be logged to the Batch Audit Log

     Undeposited Funds Account: The GL Account Id to use when Other Receipt mode is being used with Undeposited Funds option selected.